QingChengWuShuang/Sprider-Primer/README.md

 # Sprider-Primer
-### Welcome to QingChengWuShuang's Project.I am a primer.So these codes is very easy.
+### Welcome to QingChengWuShuang's Project.I am a biganner.So these codes is very easy.